OriginalUtkin/Currency-Converter/README.md

     }
 }
 ```
-- If problem was occured, you will get:
+- If problem was occurred, you will get:
  *  json with following structure using Web API:
 ```
 code: <error code>
 text: <error text description>
 ```

- *  string output using CLI verion:
+ *  string output using CLI version:
 ```
 error:<error text description>
 ```